maritz/nohm/index.md

 Unique is the fastest and if you look for a property that is unqiue all other search criterias are ignored.
 You can mix the three search queries within one find call.
 After all search queries of a find() have been processed the intersection of the found IDs is returned.
-To limit/filter/sort the overall res
-{% highlight js %}
-server.use(nohm.connect(
-  // options object
-  {
-  url: '/nohm.js',
-  namespace: 'nohm',
-  exclusions: {
-    User: { // modelName
-      name: [0], // this will ignore the first validation in the validation definition array for name in the model definition
-      salt: true // this will completely ignore all validations for the salt property },
-    Privileges: true // this will completely ignore the Priviledges model }
-}));
-{% endhighlight %}ult you have to manually edit the returned array.
+To limit/filter/sort the overall result you have to manually edit the returned array.

 ##### Finding by simple index